innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 An easily overlooked feature of this tool is its JSON view of the rules.
 Click the 🔧 to open it.
 This allows you to quickly copy/paste a rule set into and out of the tool for reuse.
 If you plan to use this tool in a workflow, I recommend you manually generate a input collection and build the rules using its dynamic preview feature.
 This only appears when viewing the tool outside of the workflow editor.
-Once you are done generating the rules, open the JSON view and copy them out and paste into the JSON view of the tool inserted in your workflow.
+Once you are done generating the rules, open the JSON view, copy them out, and paste into the JSON view of the tool inserted in your workflow.

 Copy and paste [this example](/assets/posts/2021-02-23-Galaxy-workflow-flow-control/listlist_from_list.rule) to